ChaseQ9/CS460_Final_Project/README.md

 ## How to - Guide
 Upon loading the page, the default elliptical galaxy and parameters will be set.
 These parameters are able to be configured in the TweakPane menu at the top right of the screen.
 There are four different folders:
-* General Galaxy Settings: These settings will mostly apply to all particles, regardless of galaxy time.
+* General Galaxy Settings: These settings will mostly apply to all particles, regardless of galaxy type.
 They include:
   * Galaxy type: This menu allows you to select between the different types of galaxies: Spiral, Elliptical, Heartbeat, and Quasar.
   * Count: This allows you to adjust the number of particles that will load for the galaxy (warning: expensive)!
   * Particle Speed: This will adjust the speed at which the particles will revolve about the center of the galaxy.